Pawel Bartoszek

-Pawel Bartoszek (born 25 September 1980) is an Icelandic politician.
+Paweł Bartoszek (born 25 September 1980 Poland) is a Polish-born Icelandic politician.
 In 2010 he was elected in the Constitutional Assembly election.
 In the 2016 Icelandic parliamentary election, he was elected as a Member of the Althing, representing Viðreisn.
 In the 2018 Icelandic municipal elections, he was elected to the Reykjavík City Council.
+In the 2024 Icelandic parliamentary election, he was once again elected, representing Viðreisn.
+He serves as chairman of the Foreign Affairs Committee since 2025.
 Bartoszek holds a master's degree in mathematics from the University of Iceland.